What is innovation boosting?

-Both SMEs and large enterprises with an activity in the Flemish Region are eligible.
+Both SMEs and large enterprises with an activity in Flanders are eligible.

-VLAIO and Flanders Make want to support companies that take steps to convert innovative ideas into products or services or that want to improve their existing production process in an innovative way.
-A precondition for the financial support is that companies with a business case and market analysis are able to demonstrate that their innovative idea has the potential of economic added value.
+VLAIO and Flanders Make want to support companies that are taking steps to turn innovative ideas into products or services or that want to improve their existing production process in an innovative way.
+A condition for the financial support is that companies can demonstrate with a business case and market analysis that their innovative idea has the potential of an economic added value.

-A company can contact Flanders Make at any time.
-The application process is fairly simple and usually runs very quickly.
-Within a few weeks, the company will know whether their innovative idea is eligible for VLAIO's innovation support.
-If desired, Flanders Make's employees can assist in drawing up the application.
+You are free to contact Flanders Make at any time.
+The application process is quite simple and usually proceeds very quickly.
+Within a few weeks, the company will know whether their innovative idea is eligible for VLAIO innovation support.
+If required, Flanders Make staff will assist in preparing the application.